zevv/duc/README.md

 $ ./configure
 $ make
 $ sudo make install
+$ sudo ldconfig
 ```

-to install duc into /usr/local/bin
+to install duc into /usr/local/bin.

 If you need to edit the source, you will need to have the GNU autoconf
 and libtool installed first, which you can do with: